hashicorp/terraform-provider-aws/website/docs/r/dx_connection.html.markdown

 * `bandwidth` - (Required) The bandwidth of the connection.
 Valid values for dedicated connections: 1Gbps, 10Gbps.
 Valid values for hosted connections: 50Mbps, 100Mbps, 200Mbps, 300Mbps, 400Mbps, 500Mbps, 1Gbps, 2Gbps, 5Gbps, 10Gbps and 100Gbps.
 Case sensitive.
 * `encryption_mode` - (Optional) The connection MAC Security (MACsec) encryption mode.
 MAC Security (MACsec) is only available on dedicated connections.
 Valid values are `no_encrypt`, `should_encrypt`, and `must_encrypt`.
 * `location` - (Required) The AWS Direct Connect location where the connection is located.
 See [DescribeLocations](https://docs.aws.amazon.com/directconnect/latest/APIReference/API_DescribeLocations.html) for the list of AWS Direct Connect locations.
 Use `locationCode`.
-* `macsec_requested` - (Optional) Boolean value indicating whether you want the connection to support MAC Security (MACsec).
+* `request_macsec` - (Optional) Boolean value indicating whether you want the connection to support MAC Security (MACsec).
 MAC Security (MACsec) is only available on dedicated connections.
 See [MACsec prerequisites](https://docs.aws.amazon.com/directconnect/latest/UserGuide/direct-connect-mac-sec-getting-started.html#mac-sec-prerequisites) for more information about MAC Security (MACsec) prerequisites.
 Default value: `false`.

 ~> **NOTE:** Changing the value of `macsec_requested` will cause the resource to be destroyed and re-created.